-RENEE MONTAGNE, host:
+RENEE MONTAGNE, Host:

 In China, copyright pirates are racing to get out their version of the latest Harry Potter film before the real one makes it to theaters.
 And fake books are in the works too, as NPR's Louisa Lim reports from Shanghai.
 Faking Harry Potter books has become a cottage industry in China.

-Don't worry if you've never heard of these books.
+LOUISA LIM: Don't worry if you've never heard of these books.
 They're totally made up with no resemblance to the real thing.
 As die hard fan Chu Shu Li(ph) found out...

-Fan club members Yin Pingping(ph) and Wu Tian(ph) stake out their positions.
+LIM: Fan club members Yin Pingping(ph) and Wu Tian(ph) stake out their positions.

 LIM: And that's the rub.
 Non-copyright versions cost a tenth of the real thing.
-Nine million real Harry Potter books are sold in China.
+Nine million real Harry Potter books have sold in China.
 Most fans, like Chu Shu Li, believe sales of the counterfeit versions have been much higher.

 LIM: This is partly due to the difficulty of translating terms like quidditch, quaffles and muggles.
 The local publisher, the People's Literature Press, needs three months to finish a Chinese translation.
 But the copyright pirates can do it in as little as five days.
 Maybe the ministry of magic is needed.
 But Pang Kai Xiong(ph), the deputy chief of the People's Literature Press, says China's own government is on the case.

-Louisa Lim, NPR News, Shanghai.
+LIM: Louisa Lim, NPR News, Shanghai.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.